rwblokzijl/Msc-thesis-EuroToken/thesis.md

 with the three aforementioned features, while promising, might never come to fruition.

-Our design currently relies on trusted central gateways to solve the main issues of digital currencies.
+Our design currently relies on trusted central validators to solve the main issues of digital currencies.
 In a decentralized system this role is usually performed by a blockchain or similar information store, combined with some consensus algorithm to determine what gets written.
 Our solution has a different concept